Hiring a digital marketing company in Chandler, AZ, should mean more than getting another monthly task list and a pile of reports.

 Do you need to support a longer sales process?

 Busy reports can make a campaign look more useful than it actually is.
-Tracked activity like pageviews, email opens, impressions, and low-intent clicks only matters if it helps explain whether stronger opportunities are being created.
-That is when reporting starts to make digital marketing feel unclear instead of helping the business make better decisions.
+Impressions, email opens, pageviews, and low-intent clicks can show activity, but they do not automatically prove the work is creating better opportunities.
+That kind of reporting can make digital marketing feel unclear instead of useful.

 - Search traffic that relates to the business but does not show strong buying intent